LZ experiment: Inner detector: dual phase TPC

-LZ's WIMP Searches
+WIMP searches

 Upper limits for WIMP-nucleon elastic cross sections from selected experiments as reported by the LZ experiment in July 2023.

 In July 2022, the LZ collaboration published in a preprint its first upper limit on the spin-independent WIMP-nucleon scattering cross section, using approximately 60 live days worth of data.

-On 28 July 2023, the LZ experiment's first results of its searches for WIMPs, previously released as a preprint, were published in Physical Review Letters, excluding cross sections above 9.2×10^-48 cm^{2} at 36 GeV with 90% confidence level, jointly on the same date XENONnT published its first results too excluding cross sections above 2.58×10^-47 cm^{2} at 28 GeV with 90% confidence level.
+On 28 July 2023, the LZ experiment's first results of its searches for WIMPs, previously released as a preprint, were published in Physical Review Letters, excluding cross sections above 9.2×10^-48 cm^{2} at 36 GeV with 90% confidence level, jointly on the same date XENON published its first results too excluding cross sections above 2.58×10^-47 cm^{2} at 28 GeV with 90% confidence level.
 As of 26 August 2024, the Experiment had worked for 280 days (with the aim of 1,000 days) without finding evidence of 'dark matter', but tightening the limits on its properties so far.